themese/fathom-jokes/README.md

 # How to Run

-Go to the Postgresql section below to initialize the DB first.
+The first thing that you will need to do is initialize the Database.
+Please see the 'Install Postgres with Docker'

-App is set up as a monorepo, you can find the api and the ui folders.
+The App is set up as a monorepo, you can find the api and the ui folders, as well as the db inside the api.
 UI can be ran with `npm start`.
+It is a simple html and js script.
 API can be run with either `npm run dev` for development or `npm start` for real build.
 In order to configure the DB see the Install Postgres section, however once it's installed you can run it using `docker compose up` after navigating to the `api/db/init` folder.
 I strongly recommend using docker desktop for simplicity.